sancarn/Innovyze-ICM-Libraries/WSLocalStorage/WSLocalStorage.md

 => nil
 ```

-ICM's Ruby virtual machine works in exactly the same way to this, and I wouldn't be surprised if the implementation was identical.
-The important thing to note though is this allows us to share data between scripts ran in the **same instance** of ICM, **in-process** without the need for any external files.
+ICM's RubyVM works in exactly the same way to this, and I wouldn't be surprised if the implementation was identical.
+The important thing to note is that this allows us to share data between scripts ran in the **same instance** of ICM, **in-process without the need for any external files**.

-To make this local stroage easier to manage, I've made a class to easily give you access to global storage for your application.
-This works through an 'identifier' system.
-In the end, we'd rather not have many global variables pollution the global namespace.
-It is better to build all variables into a single global variable.
+To make this local storage easier to manage, I've made a class, `WSLocalStorage`, which gives access to the power of this storage without polluting the global namespace.

 ## So what?

 So what's the use of this behaviour?
 Let's look at an example.

 Say you want to make a ruby application which helps users build selection lists from the ground up.
 Traditionally in ICM there is no way to 'build up' a selection list.
-You can make a selection, and then make a selection list from your selection, but if you want to overwrite your existing selection list with a new one, there is no easy way to do this.
+You can make a selection, and then make a selection list from your selection, but if you want to overwrite your existing selection list, add to it, or remove objects from it there is no easy way built into ICM.
 Instead let's build a set of scripts which helps users build up, overwrite, delete from and clear their selection lists.

 The different script files we'll make are the following: